Embracing Life’s Challenges To Determine Your Soul Lessons.

 Write down your reflections and highlight 2-3 spiritual qualities you’re meant to work on.
 Once you’ve identified your spiritual qualities, introduce a habit that supports your growth.
 For example, if you need to begin with the master spiritual quality of presence, perhaps consider my go-to for this quality: a simple meditation practice that helps you become more present.

-Then a year from now, when you look back, you’ll gain valuable insights, expand your soul and have a new plan for the coming year.
+When you look back a year from now, you’ll gain valuable insights, expand your soul, and have a new plan for the coming year.
 Connecting the dots in this way fuels our spiritual curiosity and keeps us open to what life asks of us.

 Our life fuels our soul’s growth, and our evolution brings us closer to our true selves.

-Our community would love to hear!
+Our community would love to hear your soul lessons!
 Please leave a comment below.